-Calculation of time limits in law should be straightforward but judges have taken us to the mathematics of Euclid and beyond in deciding whether a bankruptcy can take place at a point in time of a day before the first instant of that day.
+Calculation of time limits in law should be straightforward but judges have taken us to the mathematics of Euclid and beyond in deciding whether a bankruptcy or liquidation can take place at a point in time of a day before the first instant of that day.

 Time limits are important in law because a person with claims is expected to pursue them promptly, the alternative being that a defendant might suffer the anticipation of suit for ever.